pantheon-systems/documentation/source/content/guides/disaster-recovery/03-site-goes-down.md

 ![Show platinum support features in the site dashboard](../../../images/dashboard/new-dashboard/platinum-support-site-dashboard.png)

 Please provide as much detail as possible.
-Our engineering team will work with you to diagnose the cause of the issue, and any information you provide will help shorten the investigation time.
+Our support engineers will work with you to diagnose the cause of the issue, and any information you provide will help shorten the investigation time.

 Learn more about [support features for different account tiers](/guides/support/#support-features-and-response-times).